Site Menu

 Research Interests

-My research examines relationships between brain activity and thought using a variety neuroimaging tools.
-I direct the NeuroCognitive Imaging Lab (NCIL), where I train students in cognitive neuroscience research as we study how experience affects the brain in contexts such as learning, reading, and stroke recovery.
-I am also the author of two textbooks: Research Methods in Cognitive Neuroscience and Neural Data Science in Python.
+My research examines relationships between brain activity and thought (particularly language) using a variety neuroimaging tools.
+I direct the NeuroCognitive Imaging Lab (NCIL), where I train students in cognitive neuroscience research as we study how experience affects the brain in contexts such as second language learning and reading development.
+We also work on developing brain-computer interface technology with applications in learning, gaming, and assistive tech.
+Our lab also maintains an active collaboration with Dr. Colin Conrad in Dalhousie’s School of Information Management, taking a Neuro Information Systems approach to studying topics such as trust in AI and online learning.
+I am the author of two textbooks: Research Methods in Cognitive Neuroscience and Neural Data Science in Python.

 Another facet of my work is training scientists at all levels to be more creative and critical thinkers, to understand design thinking and entrepreneurship, and to find and solve important problems within and beyond academia.
 I do this through the SURGE Innovation Sandbox at Dalhousie, where I develop and deliver classes, workshops, hackathons, and other programming.